semanticist21/query-key-chain/README.md

 ## Usage

 `query-key-chain` provides a straightforward way to manage query keys in a hierarchical and functional manner.
 The result of each chain is an array, with each method appending its respective segment to the array.
 The chain utilizes proxy objects to seamlessly attach methods that represent different levels of query keys, ensuring a clean and intuitive API.

 This package supports a variety of functions to build complex query keys:

 `.all()`: Represents the global or overarching query.
 `.lists()` and `.list(key)`: Manage collections and specific lists.
 `.details()` and `.detail(key)`: Handle detailed items and specific details.
 `.actions()` and `.action(key)`: Define collections of actions and specific actions.
 `.params(params)`: Append parameters to the query key for more specificity.

 `baseKey` is a string which is called when you create base query.
 `key` is a primitive type like string, number, boolean etc.

-All function results are just **`single arrays`**, so you don't have to worry much about side effects.
+All function results are just each unique **`single arrays`**, so you don't have to worry much about side effects.

 ## Example